 What’s the leg press machine all about?

-While the term “leg press” refers to an exercise, it’s also the name of gym equipment that targets your quads, hamstrings, and gluteus maximus.
+While the term “leg press” refers to one of the most popular leg workouts, it’s also the name of gym equipment that targets your quads, hamstrings, and gluteus maximus.

 Just by changing your position when using it, you can target different muscles.